 WikiDiff differentiates journalism and marketing, defining journalism as, “The writing, editing, and presenting of news or news articles for widespread distribution,” while marketing is “The promotion, distribution, and selling of a product or service.”
 Simply put, marketers work for their clients and journalists work for the public.
 In marketing, each brand has a distinct target audience and the marketers work to appeal specifically to that audience.
 Their goal is to increase sales and brand awareness.
 Journalism, however, reports to society as a whole.
 They just want people to listen, no matter who, to get high ratings.

 Marketers have the responsibility of creating the branding elements for their client, which can include their identity, image, positioning, perception, values, and voice.
-Marketers tend to be very right-brained, meaning they are creative and abstract.
+Brand marketing tends to be very right-brained, meaning they are creative and abstract.
 Journalists are more bound to writing based on facts and circumstances, they give a descriptive voice to what happens in our world.
 They are more left-brained, orderly thinkers.
 Creativity is certainly a factor in journalism, but for marketing, it is a necessity.

 Facebook and Twitter have forever changed how we get news.
 We no longer have to wait for the evening news or the morning paper before we know anything, now journalists can report it in real time to a widespread audience.
-Marketers use social media as a targeting strategy.
+Social media marketing is a good targeting strategy.
 They release prepared messages, images, videos, and links to their ideal audience.
 And thanks to SEO and cookies, they can make it so their messages are the first thing consumers see when they get online.